howtocodeit/article-md/updates/2024-12-25-a-santas-sack-of-site-upgrades.md

 ## Multi-part guides

+::figure{width=1714 height=852 alt="Screenshot of Part I of a multipart guide" url=https://res.cloudinary.com/dkh7xdo6x/image/upload/v1735153194/multipart_guides_3891d44058.webp}

 _How To Code It_ now renders multi-part guides in a much more compelling way, helping you structure your reading and get an intuitive outline of the content.

 Isn't this a feature I should have launched with?
-Well, no one sets out to write [7,000 words on error handling](http://localhost:3000/articles/the-definitive-guide-to-rust-error-handling) and [12,000 words on hexagonal architecture](http://localhost:3000/articles/master-hexagonal-architecture-rust) – it just happens.
+Well, no one sets out to write [7,000 words on error handling](/articles/the-definitive-guide-to-rust-error-handling) and [12,000 words on hexagonal architecture](/articles/master-hexagonal-architecture-rust) – it just happens.
 When it does, you need a format to do it justice.

 ## Improved code blocks

+::figure{width=1532 height=328 alt="Screenshot of the improved code blocks" url=https://res.cloudinary.com/dkh7xdo6x/image/upload/v1735153846/improved_code_blocks_39689b8a50.webp}

 _How To Code It_'s signature referenced code blocks have been decked out with language, crate and filepath details where relevant.
 Mobile readers will find that this seamlessly collapses to